 ‘Save money’- the first and foremost thing we understand about budgeting.
-Do you know that a majority of current generation is not able to save enough to invest for future goals, even if they think that they are just spending to meet their basic needs?
+Do you know that a majority of the new generation is not able to save enough to invest for future goals, even if they think that they are just spending to meet their basic needs?

 So, how to save money out of your hard earned income?